-As one of the most attractive tourist destinations in the world, the Caribbean is the top name among the places people want to visit most during their vacation.
+As one of the most attractive tourist destinations globally, the Caribbean is the top name among the places people want to visit most during their vacation.

-Besides the beauty of exquisite beaches, the cuisine is the ‘secret weapon’ of this tourist paradise.
+Besides the beauty of exquisite beaches, the cuisine is this tourist paradise’s ‘secret weapon.’

 The secret behind the delicacies here is the combination of spices and herbs.